Updated January 4, 2024:

 I. VISITING HOURS

 Visiting hours at Cookeville Regional Medical Center shall be observed as follows:

 - Labor & Delivery/Post-Partum: Visitation is set by the patient and supported by staff.
-Only one visitor over the age of 16 years may stay the night with patients.
+Only one visitor may stay the night with patients; exceptions may be made under certain circumstances at the discretion of the unit director, provider and/or clinical coordinator.
 Children may not be left unattended with the patient when another care giver is not present.
 The number of visitors in the room at any given time cannot compromise safety and is limited at the discretion of staff and providers.

 I. CONTROLLED AREAS

 - Physicians reserve the right to deny visitation by children and/or adults for the health of their patient(s).